Most of us would agree that a clean home is more pleasant — and more healthful — than one with dirt, mold and funky smells.

 1. Disinfecting sprays/mists

-The threat of the novel coronavirus got the world interested in making their homes pathogen-free.
-Retailers couldn’t keep disinfecting sprays (and wipes) in stock.
+The COVID-19 pandemic got the world interested in making their homes pathogen-free, and for a while, retailers couldn’t keep disinfecting sprays (and wipes) in stock.

 - Hydrogen peroxide.
 The Centers for Disease Control and Prevention recommend the 3% version as a stable and effective disinfectant, and it’s available just about everywhere.